Skund404/WAWI-Claude/store_management/gui/views/dashboard/Dashboard and Analytics Integration Guide.md

-# Dashboard and Analytics Integration Guide
+# Enhanced Dashboard and Integration Guide

 ## Overview

 The dashboard serves as the central hub for the Leatherworking ERP system, providing at-a-glance visibility into key business metrics, recent activities, and upcoming deadlines.
 It integrates with the analytics system to offer actionable insights and quick navigation to detailed analytical views.
+The latest version includes real-time updates via event bus integration, enhanced navigation with breadcrumbs, and improved service access.

 ## Dashboard Architecture